tito-arch/ICBN-International/content/posts/know-fred-talks-fighting.md

 ### _FRED_’S YOUTUBE JOURNEY

-_Fred Beck_ joined YouTube on 23rd December 2015 at only 11 years of age.
+ joined YouTube on 23rd December 2015 at only 11 years of age._Fred Beck_

 His first video was on the 23rd of September 2020 where he interviewed _Harvey Morgan_ a head coach at the _Legends Boxing Gym_.
 In this interview, you can hear that _Fred_ was still confident in asking questions as he is today.
 In this interview, they talked about _Crawford_ vs. _Brook_ and much more.
 This video currently stands at **1,763** views at the time of writing this article.